 where $i\neq j\neq k$ and $i,j,k\in\{1,2,3\}$.
 Based on the results $\mathrm{Tr}(\rho_{\xi_k}\hat{H}^{ij\rightarrow k})\leqslant\vert\hat{H}^{ij\rightarrow k}\vert^{\max}$, $\mathrm{Tr}(\rho_{\xi_k}\hat{H}^{k\rightarrow ij})\leqslant\vert\hat{H}^{k\rightarrow ij}\vert^{\max}$, $\int d\xi_k\Omega_k(\xi_k)=1$, and $\sum_{k=1}^6q_k=1$, an LSI for multipartite case can be obtained

-If this inequlity is violated, we say that the state is genuine multipartite two-way steerable.
-Finally, if $\beta_{\mathrm{GMST}}$ can be obtained with the joint measurements (by Alice), we say that the $\beta_{\mathrm{GMST}}$ is an LHS-attainable threshold.
+If this inequality is violated, we say that the state is genuine multipartite two-way steerable.
+Finally, if $\beta_{\mathrm{GMST}}$ can be obtained with the compatible measurements performed by Alice, we say that the $\beta_{\mathrm{GMST}}$ is an LHS-attainable threshold.